escidoc/escidoc-php-connector/README.txt

 Because of this ClassLoading, each class has to be located in a PHP file named exactly like the class.
 If there are more classes in one PHP file, the ClassLoader will *not* be able to resolve them.

-Example: Class Foo has to be located in file Foo.php
+Example: Class \root\b\c\Foo has to be located in file root/b/c/Foo.php.

+Depending on the setup of the ClassLoader the directory 'root' can be named differently than its namespace representation.
+Read the ClassLoader's registerNamespaces()-documentation for details.

 Dependencies:
 =============